Ratchadaphon Wihantamma

-Ratchadaphon Wihantamma known as Sawsing Sor Sopit (สาวสิงห์ ส.โสพิศ) is a Thai Muay Thai fighter..
+Ratchadaphon Wihantamma known as Sawsing Sor Sopit (สาวสิงห์ ส.โสพิศ) is a Thai Muay Thai fighter.
 She is a former WMC, World Muay Thai Organization women's featherweight world champion.
 Wihantamma also gained several medals in IFMA World Muaythai Championships, World Combat Games, Asian Indoor and Martial Arts Games and Asian Beach Games.

 Muay Thai career

 World Professional Muaythai Federation

-On August 25, 2015, she challenged Ashley Nichols for the W.P.M.F Interm World Featherweight title and lost by decision.
+On August 25, 2015, she challenged Ashley Nichols for the W.P.M.F Interim World Featherweight title and lost by decision.

 International Federation of Muaythai Associations

 In 2016, Wihantamma won a bronze medal at the IFMA World Muay Thai Championships in Jönköping.
 In the same year, she also won a gold medal at the World Combat Games in Saint Petersburg.
-In 2013, She won a gold medal at the Asian Beach Games in Da Nang.
+In 2013, she won a gold medal at the Asian Beach Games in Da Nang.
 In 2013 and 2017, Wihantamma won two gold medals at the Asian Indoor and Martial Games in Bangkok and Ashgabat.